kcombs15/kcombs15.github.io/README.md

 ## How to use

+1. Start virtual envrionment: `.\.venv\Scripts\Activate.ps1`
-1. Preview locally `quarto preview`
+2. Preview locally `quarto preview`
-2. Commit & push to GitHub
+3. Commit & push to GitHub
    `git status`
    `git add -A`
    `git commit -m "Your message"`
    `git push`
-3. GitHub Actions will build and deploy to `gh-pages` branch automatically
+4. GitHub Actions will build and deploy to `gh-pages` branch automatically
-4. Your website will be live at `https://kcombs15.github.io/`
+5. Your website will be live at `https://kcombs15.github.io/`

 ## Theme
 - Theme: Pulse